 - 3.1.1.
 As required by the NEPA Process and the USACE/EPA Section 404(b)(1) Guidelines, to offset potential wetland and stream impacts, the NCDOT has reviewed the roadway project corridor for potential on-site mitigation opportunities and identified one potential on-site mitigation opportunity at Guffey Branch.
-This site is will be more fully described in thea document entitled Guffy Branch On-Site Mitigation Details. - 3.1.2.
+This site will be more fully described in a document entitled Guffy Branch On-Site Mitigation Details. - 3.1.2.
 The Department will provide the permitted On-Site Mitigation Plan narrative and design plan sheets.
 The Department will be responsible for revisions to these plans for errors and omissions; however, if the Design-Build Team revises the plans (roadway alignments, culvert invert elevations. etc.) in the vicinity of these stream mitigation site, the Design-Build Team shall be responsible for all preconstruction work that may be necessary to adjust or revise the On-Site Mitigation Plans and narrative and submit for review and acceptance by the Department.
 The Design-Build Team shall also be responsible for preparing any permit modifications as described in this Scope of Work that may be necessary to reflect modifications to on-site mitigation work. - 3.1.3.
 The Design-Build Team shall be responsible for ensuring that all stream mitigation sites are constructed according to the permitted mitigation design and construction plans provided by the Department.
 The Design-Build Team shall not be responsible for post-construction monitoring.

 - 3.1.4.
-Construction of any on-site mitigation shall be performed by a contractor that has successfully constructed similar on-site mitigation and is prequalified by the Department to perform stream restoration work.
-The Design Build Team shall note in their Technical Proposal the subcontractor(s) that they intend to use for the stream mitigation construction. - 3.1.5.
+Construction of any on-site mitigation shall be performed by a contractor that has successfully constructed similar on-site mitigation and is prequalified by the Department to perform stream restoration work. - 3.1.5.
 NCDOT's EAU Monitoring & Stewardship Group and Mitigation & Modeling Group staff shall be contacted for field review and approval of site stake out before construction begins.
 The EAU staff shall be given 48 hour notice in order to approve the stake out. - 3.1.6.
 Any and all field alterations/changes to the approved design shall be approved by the Department/Engineer prior to incorporation.
 All changes that are made as a result of, but not limited to, the existing field conditions shall be noted and included in the as-built plans.
 The as-built plans for the stream relocations/mitigation shall be submitted to NCDOT within 60 days of completion of the stream to meet permit requirements.
 The Design-Build Team shall be responsible for any and all remediation activities at the sites through the end of a twelve month observation period. - 3.1.7.
 The work required of the Design-Build Team in this Section 3.1 will be paid for as extra work in accordance with Subarticle 104-8-(A) of the NCDOT 2018 Standard Specifications for Roads and Structures.